Stanley Smith - WW2 Veterans - Mickey Strand - Veterans Series

 mickey,strand,photograph,nikon,Z8,REdding,portrait,VPS,veteran,CALVET

-Stanley Smith - Mickey Strand - Veterans Series
+Stanley Smith - WW2 Veterans - Mickey Strand - Veterans Series